 Start off on the right foot in your dealings with clients.
-LAWPRO statistics indicate that four in five lawyers will have at least one malpractice claim during the course of their career.
-The most common malpractice claims don't involve a failure to know or apply the law - errors of law lead to only about 13 per cent of the claims LAwPRO sees.
-Lawyer/client communication issues are the most common cause of claims, accounting for more than one-third of the claims LAwPRO handles.
+LAWPRO statistics indicate that nearly half of all lawyers will have at least one malpractice claim during the course of their career.
+The most common malpractice claims don't involve a failure to know or apply the law - errors of law lead to only about 12 per cent of the claims

+LAWPRO sees.
+Lawyer/client communication issues are the most common cause of claims, accounting for more than one-third of the claims LAWPRO handles.
 These errors arise due to poor communication, miscommunication, or no communication whatsoever.
 Take the time to develop good interpersonal skills and to implement sound client communication practices.
-See the Fall 2011 Communication Breakdown issue of LawPRO Magazine (practicePRO.ca/CommunicationBreakdown) for more information on how lawyer/client communication problems can arise and how they can be avoided.
+You can find more resources on client communication practices on practicepro.ca